Performing Arts Level 3 Extended Diploma

 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-This course is for people who love performing and want to pursue a career in the performing arts industry.
-The course is hugely practical, with a focus on professional standard performance training to prepare you to apply to drama school, dance school, university and auditions to become a professional performer.
+This is our triple threat course and is for people who love performing and want to pursue a career in the performing arts industry.
+The course is highly practical, with focus on professional standard performance training which will prepare you for drama school, dance school, university and auditions to become a professional performer.
+On the course you will train in all three disciplines of Performing Arts: acting, singing and dance.
 Every term you are assessed in skills workshops, rehearsals and performances, with written work linked to practical development of performances.
 You will evaluate your skills, developing skills and knowledge as a performer.
-On the course, you will train in acting, singing and dance.
-The Extended Diploma is specifically tailored for Musical Theatre, whereas the Diploma emphasizes Acting.

 What will I study in Performing Arts Level 3 Extended Diploma?